 Additionally, you must have a “bona fide physician-patient relationship” with the recommending physician, though the term “bona fide” is not exactly defined, and is apparently up to the discretion of the state of Ohio.

 Once you do locate and contact a physician who is willing to diagnose you with a qualifying condition for marijuana (see below for the list of qualifying conditions), he or she will need to submit the complete patient registration submission on your behalf – you cannot receive a signed recommendation and submit it on your own.
-Also, submission to the Board of Pharmacy will need to be made within 90 days of the recommending physician’s diagnosis that states you have a qualifying condition.
+Also, submission to the Ohio Board of Pharmacy will need to be made within 90 days of the recommending physician’s diagnosis (stating you have a qualifying condition).

 Step 2 – Pay the application fee

-In addition to the physician’s official recommendation form that diagnoses you with a qualifying condition, you will need to pay the application fee to the Ohio Board of Pharmacy.
-The recommending physician’s office will notify you the cost of the fee, as it is currently not disclosed through the the state’s MMCP.
+In addition to the physician’s official recommendation form that diagnoses you with a qualifying condition, you will need to pay the Ohio medical marijuana application fee to the Board of Pharmacy.
+The recommending physician’s office will notify you of the cost of the fee, but currently it is set at $50.

 Step 3 – Provide supplemental documentation

-In addition to the fee, you will also need to submit Ohio proof of residency to the Board of Pharmacy.
-This can be done with:
+In addition to the Ohio MMJ application fee, you will also need to submit Ohio proof of residency to the Board of Pharmacy.
+This can be done by providing:

 - A valid Ohio driver’s license